softwaresaved/byte-sized-rse/episodes/63-defining-a-workflow.md

     - name: Test with pytest
       run: |
-        python -m pytest tests/test_factorial.py
+        python -m pytest -v tests/test_factorial.py
 ```

 Here we use two `run` steps to run some specific commands,
-to install our python dependencies and run `pytest` over our tests.
+to install our python dependencies and run `pytest` over our tests,
+using `-v` to request verbose reporting.

 :::::::::::::::::::::::::::::::::::::::::  callout